Shenkuu Tangram

-High in the misty mountains of Shenkuu, life is simple and leisure time abundant.
+High in the misty mountains of Shenkuu, life is simple and leisure time is abundant.
 A favourite pastime of the land's citizens is picking out shapes formed by the clouds overhead, and recreating them with tangram puzzles before they dissipate.

 That one's a lobster.
 Definitely a lobster.